JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-update-ui.md

 1. In IntelliJ IDEA, find the `iosApp/iosApp` folder at the root of your project in the **Project** tool window.
 2. Open the `iosApp/ContentView.swift` file, right-click the `Greeting().greet()` call, and select **Go To** | **Declaration or Usages**.
    You can see that IDEA correctly matches the Swift call with the Kotlin declaration.
-3. Open the `ContentView.swift` file again.
+3. Return to the `ContentView.swift` file.
    To display a list of strings in the same way as in the Android app, replace the code for the `ContentView` structure with the following: